When is a press release an advertisement?

 But, the conversation on Twitter was about the applicability of the CAN-SPAM Act to press releases.
 Thankfully, everyone in the conversation agreed on one thing: Whether CAN-SPAM applies or not, people who distribute press releases should afford recipients the opportunity to opt-out.

 Now, past that, things get murky, and that is thanks to the very law that we are talking about.
-Except for the mandate not to use forged or misleading headers, CAN-SPAM only applies to commercial email, which is defined in the statute:
+With the exception of the mandate not to use forged or misleading headers, CAN-SPAM only applies to commercial email, which is defined in the statute:

 The term “commercial electronic mail message” means any electronic mail message the primary purpose of which is the commercial advertisement or promotion of a commercial product or service (including content on an Internet website operated for a commercial purpose).

-First, understand that using a service to handle the distribution of your press release doesn’t let you off the hook for CAN-SPAM compliance.
-If the purpose of your press release is to notify the world’s reporters of your outstanding product or service (because everyone loves “free advertising” on the nightly news, right?) or something related to your outstanding product or service, then it’s probably a commercial electronic mail message.
-Otherwise, the world’s spammers (like Alan Ralsky, who is going to prison for his part in a pump-and-dump stock scheme) would need to relabel their email “press release,” which would be completely legal.
+First of all, understand that using a service to handle the distribution of your press release doesn’t let you off of the hook for CAN-SPAM compliance.
+If the purpose of your press release is to notify the world’s reporters of your outstanding product or service (because everyone loves “free advertising” on the nightly news, right?), or something related to your outstanding product or service, then it’s probably a commercial electronic mail message.
+Otherwise the spammers of the world (like Alan Ralsky who is going to prison for his part in a pump-and-dump stock scheme) would just need to relabel their email “press release” and it would be completely legal.
 Calling a hog a duck won’t give it the ability to fly.

-But most people think of press releases as purely announcements or information dumps.
-Something not directly related to your product or service wouldn’t fall within the “primary purpose” of advertising or promoting it.
+But most people think of press releases as being purely announcements or information dumps.
+Something that is not directly related to your product or service wouldn’t fall inside the “primary purpose” of advertising or promoting your product or service.

-Likewise, if you distribute press releases, you should probably treat your business like an Email Service Provider.
-That means handling opt-outs and managing bounces.
+Likewise, if you are distributing press releases, you should probably treat your business like it were an Email Service Provider.
+That means you should handling opt-outs and managing bounces.

 Does it apply in this case?
 We don’t know.
-Mr. Arrington never released the contents of the “press release” that set him off.
-But, he did release a screenshot of a list of several of their mailings, and many of them look commercial in nature instead of being a more “announcement-type” press release.
+Mr. Arrington never actually released the contents of the “press release” that set him off.
+But, he did release a screen shot of a list of several of their mailings, and a lot of them look like they are commercial in nature instead of being a more “announcement-type” press release.
 I think they probably should have complied with CAN-SPAM.
 But, of course, that’s the FTC’s call, not mine.